Amherst Land Trust

 Donation: A landowner may choose to donate a parcel of land to the Land Trust and take the full value (less any basis) as a tax-deductible contribution, or simply to remove the value of the land from their future estate.
 The Trow Mill lot in Mont Vernon is one example.
 (Note that the Land Trust must review any proposed land donation carefully and ascertain that its value meets the mission of the Land Trust.
 Donors should have their own legal and financial advisors review any such transaction.)

 Designated donation: As a nonprofit, the Land Trust can create a fund for a specific purpose to which tax-deductible donations can be made.
 The Land Trust can accept and aggregate donations, as it did for the Lindabury Orchard and Joshua’s Park.
-(If the Land Trust had been unable to raise sufficient funds to purchase the property, the funds would be returned to the donors.)
+(If the Land Trust had been unable to raise sufficient funds to purchase these properties, the funds would have been returned to the donors.)

 Bargain sale: A landowner can choose to sell property to the Land Trust at a below-market price, as the Adams family did with what is now Joshua’s Park.
 With the correct documentation, the difference becomes a tax-deductible donation.